talaman/hexagonal-pager/README.md

 pytest
 ```

-### Creating artifact and running the application with Docker
+### Creating image artifact and running the application with Docker

 As a production-ready application, the Pager System can be packaged as a Docker image and run in a containerized environment.
 This is automated with the CI pipeline, but here is an example of how to build and run the application with Docker: